1 Lb To Metric Ton

 • Metric Tons (t): Also known as tonnes, this is a unit of mass in the metric system.
 One metric ton is equal to 1000 kilograms (kg).
 It's a measure of the amount of matter in an object.

 The difference between weight and mass is crucial.
-While weight is affected by gravity (you'd weigh less on the moon), mass remains constant regardless of location.
+Day to day, while weight is affected by gravity (you'd weigh less on the moon), mass remains constant regardless of location.
 The conversion we're performing essentially bridges the gap between these two concepts, using established conversion factors.

 Step-by-Step Conversion: 1 lb to Metric Tons